Oil slips from multi-year highs as U.S. rig count rises

 Some oil analysts have said they expect Iranian crude exports to fall by as little as 200,000 barrels per day (bpd), while others put the figure closer to 1 million bpd.

+Michael Wittner, analyst at Societe Generale, forecasts U.S. sanctions will remove 400,000-500,000 bpd of Iranian crude from the global oil market.

+“In 2012 the reduction in Iranian crude production and exports was around 1 million bpd,” Wittner said.
+“This time around, we expect much less of an impact.”

-Greg McKenna, chief market strategist at futures brokerage AxiTrader, is at the top end of that range.
+Greg McKenna, chief market strategist at futures brokerage AxiTrader, says it is still “far from certain” that sanctions “will bite in the way intended”.

-“Around a million barrels of oil a day is likely to disappear from global oil markets if the U.S. sanctions on Iran bite,” McKenna said.

 The surge in oil prices comes at a time of tight supply amid record Asian demand and voluntary output restraint by the Organization of the Petroleum Exporting Countries and non-OPEC producers including Russia.